Bogdanp/dramatiq/CONTRIBUTING.md

 rejected so it's always better to start a discussion first!

-By submitting contributions, you disavow any rights or claims to any changes submitted to the Dramatiq project and assign the copyright of those changes to CLEARTYPE SRL.
+By submitting contributions, you disavow any rights or claims to any changes submitted to the Remoulade project and assign the copyright of those changes to WIREMIND SAS.
 If you cannot or do not want to reassign those rights, you shouldn't submit a PR.
 Instead, you should open an issue and let someone else do that work.